In-house loans and estate planning – not as simple as it seems

 A loan is either an asset or a liability.
 It is an asset when you have lent money to another person, or to one of the entities within your family group.
 It is a liability when someone else has lent you the money, for example a bank, or when you have taken money out of an entity within your family group.

-While you are alive you are likely to control the entities within the family group.
-However, on your death, the debtor and creditor may end up in different – and often competing – hands.
+While you are alive you are controlling the entities within your family group, i.e. you are effectively loaning money to and from yourself.
+However, on your death, the debtor and creditor may end up being completely different people – who may have reason not to get along.

-We can help you to document the terms of these in-house loans, to ensure that the debtor has time and ultimately the capacity to repay and to ensure your estate planning doesn’t lead to unintended consequences.
+We can help you to document the terms of these in-house loans, to ensure that the debtor has time and ultimately the capacity to repay and to ensure your estate planning doesn’t lead to unintended consequences, call 1300 654 590 or email us.

-Companies may be just part of your overall business structure.
+Companies are likely to be just one aspect of your overall business structure.
 As an asset protection and tax structuring strategy, you may also have discretionary or family trusts.

 The financial arrangements of family trusts need to be considered when doing your estate planning.
-An unpaid present entitlement arises when the trustee makes a distribution of income to a beneficiary, but keeps the cash referable to that distribution.
+An unpaid present entitlement arises when the trustee makes a distribution of income or capital to a beneficiary, but keeps the cash referable to that distribution.
 The distribution is left ‘unpaid’ and essentially ‘lent’ back to the family trust.
 However, to make the distribution effective for tax purposes, the beneficiary must be ‘presently entitled’ to the distribution.
-This means that the beneficiary must have the legal right to require the trustee to pay them the cash when the beneficiary asks for it.
-To achieve this outcome the trustee resolves before the end of the financial year to irrevocably distribute the income to the beneficiary.
+This means that the beneficiary must have the legal right to immediately demand payment of the amount from the trustee.
+To achieve this outcome, the trustee resolves before the end of the financial year to irrevocably distribute the income to the beneficiary.

 So why are unpaid present entitlements so important?